umarhassan-mitodl/21m.011-fall-2024/content/pages/week-3-lecture-3-music-from-the-renaissance2.md

 ## Wider Context

-OPTIONAL: For a wider context, see {{% resource_link "cf463af3-350e-490b-a0ff-969bf06fd59e" "Oxford Reference for timelines of world history by century" %}}
+OPTIONAL: For a wider context, see [Oxford Reference for timelines of world history by century](https://www.oxfordreference.com/browse?type_0=timelines)